mlm-games/twrp_galaxy_m02s/README.md

 The touch doesnt work on inital boot but it works after turning the screen off for 5secs and then turning the screen on (maybe twice or thrice to verify).

+## Troubleshooting

+If you are not able to get it to load to twrp, flash another vbmeta.img instead of the google's null vbmeta.img

 You may need to factory reset or wipe data after using multidisabler and flashing magisk.zip (renaming the apk)